kinmax/netgraph/README.md

 The ```-T``` parameter specifies the output format.
 In the example we used pdf, but other formats are supported (check https://graphviz.gitlab.io/_pages/pdf/dotguide.pdf).

 After the command has run, you will have a visual representation of the initial network topology provided described in the text file.

+## Understanding the Visual Representation

+In the visual representation, it is possible to see every aspect of the described topology, but first, it is important to understand what nodes and edges mean in the generated view.

+Nodes are represented by boxes, and hold information about the node's name, IP address, MAC address and default gateway's IP address.

+Routers are represented by empty circles, and hold information about the router's name.

+Router ports are represented by hexagons, and hold information about the port's number, IP address and MAC address.

+Router tables are represented by the tables in the diagram, and hold the following information for each table entry: IP address, CIDR, next hop and router port.

+Routers are connected to their ports by blue edges, and to their router tables by red edges.
+Nodes and router ports residing within the same network are connected by black edges, which are labeled with the device's MTU.
+The black edges that represet the connection between devices residing within the same network connect each device to a black filled circle, which represents the interconnection device for that network (a switch or a hub for example).